leloykun/leloykun.github.io/content/ponder/napkin-math-trust-region-opt/index.md

 ### Conclusion

-Let's go back to:
+Let's go back to Kovalev's main result:
 $$\eta = \min\left\\{\frac{\epsilon}{16L}, \frac{\epsilon^3}{256\rho^2\sigma^2L} \right\\},\quad\quad \alpha=\min\left\\{ 1, \frac{\epsilon^2}{16\rho^2\sigma^2} \right\\},$$ $$K = \left\lceil \max\left\\{ \frac{2048L\Delta_0\rho^2\sigma^2}{\epsilon^4}, \frac{256\rho^3\sigma^3}{\epsilon^3},\frac{128L\Delta_0}{\epsilon^2}, \frac{16\rho\sigma}{\epsilon} \right\\}\right\rceil$$

-Muon has a lower $\rho$ and $L$ than Adam.
-Thus, Muon's $\eta$ and $\alpha$ should be higher.
-And, at least for the learning rate, this is actually the case.
-Also notice that a lower $\rho$ and $L$ means a lower $K$, which means that, theoretically, Muon should converge faster than Adam which is what we observe in practice.
+Muon has a lower norm embedding constant $\rho$ and Lipschitz constant $L$ than Adam.
+Thus, Muon's learning rate $\eta$ and momentum $\alpha$ should be higher.
+And in practice, we do observe that Muon loves higher learning rates.
+Also notice that a lower $\rho$ and $L$ leads to a lower $K$.
+This means that, theoretically, Muon should converge faster than Adam--which is exactly what we observe in practice.

 ## How to Cite